DCA-in-MI/dca-in-mi.github.io/call_for_paper.md

   - showcasing data-centric solutions with clinical impact

 ## FAQs
+- My paper was accepted at DCAMI, which registration type for CVPR should I choose?
+  - If your paper was accepted to **Track 1 (archival)**, then an **"AUTHOR/FULL PASSPORT REGISTRATION" is required** for at least one of the authors of your paper, in order for it to appear in the CVPR-Workshop proceedings.
+The "ONE DAY WORKSHOP/TUTORIAL PASS" is **not** sufficient.
+For more infos see [CVPR's pricing](https://cvpr.thecvf.com/Conferences/2024/Pricing2).
+  - If your paper was accepted to **Track 2 or 3 (non-archival)**, then any registration which covers the workshops is sufficient ("full" or "workshop only").
+[CVPR's rule](https://cvpr.thecvf.com/Conferences/2024/Pricing2) that workshop paper require a full registration only holds for _archival_ workhsop papers.
+- Where can I get an invitation letter (e.g. for visa applications)?
+  - After registering to CVPR, you can simply download your invitation letter [here](https://cvpr.thecvf.com/accounts/login?next=/InvitationLetter).
 - My paper was accepted for Track 1.
 Where and when should I submit my camera-ready version?
   - For Track 1 accepted authors, instructions to archive the camera-ready paper are provided in the following links: ([Submission instructions](https://drive.google.com/file/d/1IVRbiNL5l_WiHhmWCeK2g6cD5ZfqpSkW/view?usp=share_link) and [Submission site](https://drive.google.com/file/d/17kBZZ2gLQPO3oS5qs9R0_A8fTuWHNGwx/view?usp=share_link)).
 The deadline for submission and copyright transfer is **April 14**.
 Mark the date!
 - The camera-ready instructions state that every paper needs at least one author registered at CVPR.
 Does registration have to be done before the camera-ready deadline on April 14?